 Does your daily schedule often feel weighed down by busyness?
 When you go to bed at night, do you feel like your whole day has been spent in a haze of activity?
 Are you happy with your current schedule?
 It might be time to take a step back and clean up your daily routine.
 Here are 4 strategies that can help you wake up and start living each day more intentionally.
-Application of these strategies can help you on the path to creating a schedule that makes you happy.
+The application of these strategies can help you on the path to creating a schedule that makes you happy.

 Tip #1- Create a Time Budget